Vehicle Fuel Economy and Vehicle Miles Traveled: An Empirical Investigation of Jevon’s Paradox

 There has been, in recent decades, a concerted effort to promote energy efficiency as a means to reduce energy consumption.
 The general thesis is that, ceteris paribus, an increase in energy efficiency leads to a decrease in the consumption of the good or service rendered efficient.
 This is in opposition to Jevons’ Paradox which states that “It is wholly a confusion of ideas to suppose that the economical use of fuel is equivalent to a diminished consumption.
 The very contrary is the truth…” This study examines whether Jevons’ Paradox holds when all available factors that could affect consumption of an efficient good/service are controlled for.
 Using vehicle fuel economy as a measure of energy efficiency and vehicle miles traveled (VMT) as a measure of consumption, the study examines whether, other things being held equal, a more fuel efficient vehicle accrues greater Vehicle Miles Traveled.
 The findings indicate that in this case Jevons’ Paradox does hold true; a 1% increase in fuel efficiency was associated with a 1.2% increase in VMT.

 Vincent Munyon, Vinola; Bowen, William M.; and Holcombe, John, "Vehicle Fuel Economy and Vehicle Miles Traveled: An Empirical Investigation of Jevon’s Paradox" (2018).
-Urban Publications.
+All Maxine Goodman Levin School of Urban Affairs Publications.
 0 1 2 3 1540.